 Transcribed from episode #1 (“On Syria & The Impossible Revolution”) of Irrelevant Arabs and printed with permission.
 Edited for space and readability.
-Listen to the whole interview:
+Audio no longer available.

 We don’t have a dictatorial regime.
 Syria would have been very fortunate if we had a dictatorial regime.
 No. It is a thuggish regime.
 It is a mixture of a colonial and a fascist regime.
 You praise Bashar al-Assad very much when you say he’s a dictator.
 He’s not.
 He’s a criminal.

 AntiNote: In the first of what promises to be many enlightening and difficult conversations, Loubna Mrie and Mustafa, who describe themselves as “two Syrians, a refugee and an immigrant, two friends who find ourselves facing the challenges of adapting to a new culture,” spoke with the exiled Syrian dissident Yassin al-Haj Saleh about his book The Impossible Revolution, his thoughts about possible futures in Syria, and how to deal with a loud and ignorant left in the West.